PhillipSenn/ripple-rest/docs/api-reference.md

 #### GET /v1/accounts/{account}/payments{/hash,client_resource_id}{?source_account,destination_account,exclude_failed,start_ledger,end_ledger,earliest_first,results_per_page,page}

-Retrieve the details of one or more payments from the `rippled` server or, if the transaction failled off-network or is still pending, from the `ripple-rest` instance's local database.
+Retrieve the details of one or more payments from the `rippled` server or, if the transaction failed off-network or is still pending, from the `ripple-rest` instance's local database.

 ##### Retrieving an Individual Payment